joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 ## The "serial" approach

-This sequentially fetches all records in an a single Azure Table.
+This sequentially fetches all records in a single Azure Table.

 ```csharp
 CloudTable table = GetTable("mystoragetable");